norahkb/perfume-website/README.md

 width="300" height ="">
 </div>

-## Future Work:
-We will expand the selection of Saudi Arabian perfume brands offered on our website to cover a wider range.
-In addition, we will be offering our exclusive perfume brand.

 ## Getting Started

 To run the project locally, follow these steps:

 1. Clone the repository: `git clone https://github.com/norahkb/perfume-website/tree/main`
 2. Install dependencies: `npm i express mongoose body-parser`
-3. Start MongoDB: `mongod`
+3. Start MongoDB: `mongodb connect`
 4. Start the server: `nodemon index.js`
 5. Open the website in your browser: `http://localhost:3000

+## Future Work:
+We will expand the selection of Saudi Arabian perfume brands offered on our website to cover a wider range.
+In addition, we will be offering our exclusive perfume brand.

 ## References:
 [https://youtu.be/ajltKxgsEko?si=GVgAbV9W6bm71aeU](https://youtu.be/ajltKxgsEko?si=GVgAbV9W6bm71aeU)